hwarsi/portfolio/README.md

 ### `python app.py`

+Create virutal enviroment to run flask.
+Go to Python_Api folder in terminal.
+Enter `python app.py` to run virtual enviroment.
-Runs the app in virtual enviorment to get weather data and to send contact information to database.
+Now you can get weather data and to send contact information to database.